 New and gently used art supplies are collected from August to May through school project involvement, from supporters and from organizations who want to see educational improvements for Indigenous youth.
 Once the supplies are collected, Colleen sorts and boxes them, and ships them to a roster of schools that have inadequate supplies and budgets.
 The Art For Aid Website - www.artforaid.ca - offers a comprehensive list of supplies that are most needed.
 Occasionally through social media, Colleen will request special materials that will be used for specific programs being built in a school.

 This ongoing initiative gives everyone an opportunity to help either by supporting the work through the purchase of art and art products, or through financial and art supply donations.

 The quality of the art and art products is second to none.
 100% of the proceeds are used to run Art For Aid’s demanding shipping and operations budget.
 Colleen is a volunteer in her own project and does not draw a salary from the funds raised in doing this work.

 The Governor General of Canada Sovereign’s Medal for Volunteering

-Art For Aid is a project that is grateful to operate under I Love First Peoples.
+Art For Aid is a project that is grateful to operate under the registered charity I Love First Peoples.
 Together we support dynamic and accessible changes for Indigenous youth across Canada. (www.ilfp.ca)